2:13pm PT by Scott Feinberg

-THR Awards Expert Scott Feinberg's Top 10 Films of 2011
+THR Awards Analyst Scott Feinberg's Top 10 Films of 2011

 The following list and remarks reflect my personal opinions and do/will not in any way impact my projections or analysis on this site, wherein I strive above all else to correctly forecast what will happen, not what I believe should happen.